Gisele Yashar: Critical reception

 Gisele Yashar has received a mixed response from film critics.
-Decider's Meghan O'Keefe praised Gisele as a new type of female character for The Fast and The Furious franchise, writing that she provided a more "sophisticated, and unapologetically femme vibe" when compared to the rougher Ortiz.
+Decider's Meghan O'Keefe praised Gisele as a new type of female character for the Fast & Furious franchise, writing that she provided a more "sophisticated, and unapologetically femme vibe" when compared to the rougher Ortiz.
 O'Keefe responded positively to Gisele's use of her sexuality and femininity as a tactic to manipulate men, as well as to her romance and partnership with Han.
 Nerdist News's Sydney Bucksbaum also identified the character's relationship with Han as a highlight, writing that they became "one of the most iconic couples from all the movies".

 Some commentators had a more negative response to the character.
 The A.V.
 Club's Tom Breihan felt that Gisele's transformation from "a drug lord's envoy to a former Mossad agent and a badass killer" was part of how the franchise gave "implausible makeovers" to certain characters.
 IndieWire's Kate Erbland included Gisele's death as an example of the franchise's poor treatment of women; she explained that female characters, such as Gisele, "primarily exist to round out the storylines of the films' male characters, often as love interests" and are rarely brought into focus as individuals.

 Gadot's performance received positive feedback from critics.
 In a 2017 article, Heavy.com's Brendan Marrow listed Gisele as one of Gadot's best performances prior to her starring role as Wonder Woman in the 2017 film of the same name.
-O’Keefe of Decider described Gadot and her character as the "secret weapon" of The Fast and The Furious franchise, praising the actress for her "totally kickass contribution to the bonkers, high-octane, super-charged [films]".
+O’Keefe of Decider described Gadot and her character as the "secret weapon" of the Fast & Furious franchise, praising the actress for her "totally kickass contribution to the bonkers, high-octane, super-charged [films]".
 O'Keefe described Gadot's performance as "balanc[ing] unbridled badassery with unabashedly feminine charm".
 Joe Reid, also writing for Decider, recommended that Gisele should be revived for future installments of the franchise, but questioned if the producers could afford to have Gadot return for another film.
 Bucksbaum campaigned for the character's return, and wrote that she could likely be featured in a future film through a flashback sequence.